-Keep up to date about Australian composer, activist and writer Dindy Vaughan's upcoming events.
+Keep up to date about Australian composer, environmentalist and writer Dindy Vaughan's upcoming events.

 Starting professional life as an academic lecturer, Dindy Vaughan expanded her career to encompass community development, with particular focus on arts and the environment.
 She maintained her own professional development in music, and is a recognised Australian composer.

 Through her business, Gallery Without Walls, she contributes to career development of artists, writers and musicians, establishment of arts and environment programs, and growth of arts and cultural centres within communities.

 Music composition is a life-long preoccupation – with her CD Up the Creek (music for shakuhachi and harpsichord), reflecting her intense concern at the state of the nation’s waterways, she was a Finalist in the Australian Classical Music Awards, 2006.

 Commissioned by Music Glenelg, Portland, she wrote the words and composed the music for Discovery, a Choral Symphony, World Premiere in Portland, and Melbourne Premiere, in August, 2008.
 Discovery is now issued as a CD/DVD.

 In 2010, her CD Spirit Country, comprising the Dandenong Ranges String Quartet, the Wimmera Quartet for Flute and Strings, and the Tharawal Sonata No 1, for Violin and Piano, was launched at Photonet Gallery in Fairfield, Victoria.